trpc-group/trpc-cpp/docs/en/overview.md

 Welcome to use tRPC-Cpp.
 The tRPC-Cpp framework is the cpp version of tRPC.
 It follows the overall design principles of tRPC.
-It is mainly an RPC framework designed with high performance and plug-in.
+It is an RPC framework designed with high performance and pluggable.

 ## What tRPC-Cpp can do